maniyedidi/react-version-tracker/README.md

     })
 ```

-When any version change detected new version will be returned by useVersion
+When any version change is detected new version will be returned by useVersion hook
 ```
 const { version } = useVersion();